matrus2/webpack-s3-uploader/README.md

 ##### Advanced `include` and `exclude rules`

 `include` and `exclude` rules behave similarly to Webpack's loader options.
 In addition to a RegExp you can pass a function which will be called with the path as its first argument.
 Returning a truthy value will match the rule.
-You can also pass an Array of rules, all of which must pass for the file to be included or excluded.
+You can also pass an Array of rules (matching any).

 ##### Pathing for resources outside of output.path